Canton Nursing Home Abuse Lawyer

 The elderly population in this country should be among the most valued members of our society.
-Instead, they often suffer at the hands of a nursing home or other long-term care facility’s staff.
-Their needless physical and emotional suffering is inexcusable and must be put to an immediate stop.
+Instead, they often suffer at the hands of a nursing home or other long-term care facility staff.
+Their needless physical and emotional suffering is inexcusable and must be immediately stopped.

 The Rights of Ohio Nursing Home Residents

 The Nursing Home Reform Act, which was enacted in 1987, established the rights of nursing home residents to ensure every individual receives the appropriate level of care and attention.
 The NHRA gives nursing home residents the right to:

 - Be free from abuse, mistreatment, and neglect

 - Communicate freely

 - Accommodation of medical, social, psychological, and physical needs

 - Review their care plan and be informed of any changes in care